Chris Gamble: Pre-draft

-Carolina Panthers
+2004

 The Carolina Panthers selected Gamble in the first round (28th overall) in the 2004 NFL draft.
-The Panthers originally held the 31st overall pick, but began assessing the possibility of selecting Gamble when he continued to go unselected after the mid-first round concluded.
-Upon reviewing the teams preceding them, the Panthers expected the Indianapolis Colts would select Gamble at 29th overall following the departures of cornerbacks Walt Harris and David Macklin in free agency.
-In order to advance their position ahead of the Colts, the Panthers traded their first round pick (31st overall) and a fourth round pick (127th overall) in the 2004 NFL Draft to the San Francisco 49ers and received the 28th overall pick in return and promptly used it to draft Gamble.
+The Panthers began assesing the possibility of selecting Gamble with their original first round pick (31st overall) after he remained unselected throughout the mid-first round.
+Upon reviewing the teams preceding them, the Panthers expected the Indianapolis Colts would draft Gamble at 29th overall following the departures of cornerbacks Walt Harris and David Macklin.
+The Panthers subsequently advanced their draft position ahead of the Colts by trading their 2004 first (31st overall) and fourth round picks (127th overall) to the San Francisco 49ers in return for the 28th overall pick which they promptly used to draft Gamble.
 He was the fourth cornerback drafted in 2004.

 On July 30, 2004, the Carolina Panthers signed Gamble to a five–year, $7.50 million rookie contract that included an initial signing bonus of $2.75 million.